natikgadzhi/notoma/README.md

 notoma convert --dest ./posts/
 ```

-This example assumes that you have a `.env` config file with authentication and blog url parameters in it, this guide covers those later.
+This example assumes that you have a `.env` config file with authentication and blog url parameters in it.

 #### Authenticating in Notion